 The speed at which you flip a house has a big impact on how much money you end up making in the deal.
 Simply put, the shorter it takes, the more money you are likely to make, provided you complete high quality renovations.
 As a very broad rule of thumb you could say:

 Whichever way you look at it, the timelines involved in house flipping are very attractive to investors (even for inexperienced flippers).
-Where more traditional investment vehicles like stocks, bonds and mutual funds can take 5-20 years to mature, it is realistic to complete a house flip in less than 18 months.
+Where more traditional investment vehicles like stocks, bonds and mutual funds can take 5-20 years to mature, it is realistic to complete a house flip in 12 months or less.

 The whole house flipping process can be neatly laid out in a few bullet points.
 Obviously there are challenges associated with each step, but for a high level summary of how long it should take, this is a good guideline.